 Do you have a Mac or a PC?
 What software are you already using to grab the audio from the minidisc?

-― came the time he flipped his lid came the time he flipped his lid (snoball), Sunday, 22 September 2013 11:37 (eight years ago) link
+― came the time he flipped his lid came the time he flipped his lid (snoball), Sunday, 22 September 2013 11:37 (nine years ago) link

 Does your minidisc have a digital out?